Everything you need to know about 'Moulin Rouge! The Musical' in London

 Baz Luhrmann’s award-winning film is definitely at the heart of this production, matched with a contemporary pop score with tracks by Madonna, P!nk, and Elton John.
-Ahead of stepping into this hedonistic dreamer’s paradise, read all about how the Moulin Rouge has found its newest European home in London.
+Ahead of stepping into this hedonistic dreamer’s paradise, read all about how Moulin Rouge!
+The Musical is now coming to London.

 Set in the Montmartre Quarter in Paris, audiences are welcomed to the Moulin Rouge from their first step in the auditorium.
 It’s bold.
 It’s daring.
 It’s indulgent.
 Then, as the curtain rises, a lovesick writer named Christian takes his seat inside the Moulin Rouge, looking forward to the evening’s events.
 He’s greeted by Satine, the “sparkling diamond” star of the show.
 Clearly, there’s a twinkle in both of their eyes, as they’re besotted by each other from first glance.
 While at the Moulin Rouge, audiences also meet Harold Zidler, the larger-than-life host, as well as wealthy Duke of Monroth who tries to buy romantic passion.
 But, even if the course of love doesn’t run smooth, Christian and Satine do all it takes to stay together.

 The book of the stage musical is written by John Logan, with a score by a host of pop stars.
-Moulin Rouge: The Musical is based on the 2001 musical film of the same name written by Baz Luhrmann and Craig Pearce.
-An Australian screenwriter and director, notable works aside from Moulin Rouge include Strictly Ballroom, The Great Gatsby and Romeo & Juliet.
+Moulin Rouge!
+The Musical is based on the 2001 musical film of the same name written by Baz Luhrmann and Craig Pearce.
+An Australian screenwriter and director, notable works include Strictly Ballroom, The Great Gatsby and Romeo & Juliet.

 The cast includes Aaron Tveit as Christian, whose Broadway credits include Wicked, Catch Me If You Can and Next to Normal.
 In London, he’s played John Wilkes Booth in Assassins at the Menier Chocolate Factory.

-The running time for Moulin Rouge: The Musical in London is currently unknown.
-On Broadway, the running time is 2 hours and 45 minutes, including one 15-minute interval.
+The running time for Moulin Rouge!
+The Musical in London is 2 hours and 35 minutes, including one 20-minute interval.

 "Welcome to the Moulin Rouge!
 (Lady Marmalade/So Fresh, So Clean/Money (That's What I Want)/Let's Dance/Burning Down The House/Because We Can (Fatboy Slim)" – Zidler, Nini, La Chocolat, Arabia, Baby Doll, Monroth, Christian, Toulouse-Lautrec, Santiago, and Company